lukso-network/docs/docs/standards/smart-contracts/utils/lsp10-received-vaults-utils.md

 :::

-This library should be used to generate ERC725Y data keys and values for transferring vaults (LSP9).
+This library contains helper functions that can be used to generate ERC725Y data keys-values pairs related to LSP10 Received Vaults.

 ## Functions